MacGyver (1985 TV series): "MacGyver" and "MacGyverism"

-MacGyver employs his resourcefulness and his science, technology, and outdoorsmanship technology, and sportsmanship to resolve what are often life-or-death crises.
+MacGyver employs his resourcefulness and his science, technology, and outdoorsmanship, and sportsmanship to resolve what are often life-or-death crises.
 He creates inventions from simple items to solve these problems, relying on only a Swiss Army knife and duct tape, instead of high-tech weapons and equipment like typical secret-agent show characters.
 These inventions became synonymous with the character and were called MacGyverisms by fans.
-The writers of the show based the inventions on ideas from scientific advisers, real events, items found on-location, and ideas submitted by fans in a contest with prize money.
+The writers of the show based the inventions on ideas from scientific advisers, real events, items found on location, and ideas submitted by fans in a contest with prize money.
 MacGyverism was first said on the show by the character Joanne Remmings in "Twice Stung" (season 2, episode 3).

 MacGyverism led to the verb to MacGyver.
 In 1989, Richard Dean Anderson discussed this term on The Arsenio Hall Show; Hall had heard it used to mean 'to do the impossible', and suggested it belonged in a dictionary.
 MacGyver entered the Oxford Dictionaries website in 2015 as a verb meaning "make or repair (an object) in an improvised or inventive way, making use of whatever items are at hand".